hphelion/documentation/commercial/GA1/commercial.install-GA-DNSaaS.md

  You must configure HAProxy before you configure the OverCloud Load Balance for DNaaS.

-To configure HAProxy use the following command:
+1. To configure HAProxy use the following command:

 	$ dnsaas-installer --target-password <Target User Password> haproxy

+The HA Proxy configuration file will be displayed as the sample below:

+	2014-09-17 23:31:05.670       INFO HAProxy configuration
+	### START HAPROXY CONFIG
+	listen designate
+	  bind 0.0.0.0:9001
+	  mode tcp
+	  balance source
+	  option tcpka
+	  option tcplog

+	  server 10.22.171.32 10.22.171.32 check inter 2000 rise 2 fall 5
+	  server 10.22.171.22 10.22.171.22 check inter 2000 rise 2 fall 5
+	  server 10.22.171.21 10.22.171.21 check inter 2000 rise 2 fall 5
+	### END HAPROXY CONFIG

 Once HAProxy is configured, SSH to all three OverCloud controller.
 Perform the following steps on each controller node:

-1. Log in to your install system as root:

-Next, SSH to all three overcloud controller.
-On each controller, perform the following steps:
+2.SSH OverCloud as root

+	ssh root@<IP address of OverCloud>

-1.sudo to the "root" user
+3.vi `paas.cfg` to edit the configuration file

-2.open /etc/haproxy/manual/paas.cfg in a text editora.e.g. `nano /etc/haproxy/manual/paas.cfg`
+ 	/etc/haproxy/manual/paas.cfg

-3.Towards the end of the file, paste the generated config section into the file 4.Save the file
+4 Paste the HA Proxy configuration file, which is generated in step 1, at the end of the `pass.cfg` file

-5.Reload the haproxy service:a.Run `service haproxy reload`
+5 Save the `pass.cfg` file.

+		:wq!

+6.Reload HA Proxy

+		service haproxy reload

-6.Finally, Open the Designate API port in the firewall:a.Run `iptables -I INPUT 1 -p tcp -m tcp --dport 9001 -j ACCEPT` b.Run `iptables-save > /etc/iptables/iptables`
+7.Open the Designate API port in the firewall and run the following command:

+   a.
+Run `iptables -I INPUT 1 -p tcp -m tcp --dport 9001 -j ACCEPT`

+   b.
+Run `iptables-save > /etc/iptables/iptables`

+#### Registering the service with Keystone
+You  can register the DNS service and endpoint as a user or an admin.

+You do not have to immediately register the DNS service in Keystone; however, if you choose to register the DNS service and endpoint execute the following command:

+* Admin

+		$ dnsaas-installer --admin-password <Admin User Password> --target-password <Target User Password> keystone-registration

+* User

+		dnsaas-installer --target-password <Target User Password> keystone-registration

+###Initial Service Configuration

+You must perform an initial configuration step to communicate the names of the servers that serve DNS to Designate.
+Please ensure you have a valid set of admin credentials in the standard OS_* environment variables before proceeding.

+For the "Nameserver FQDNs" gathered during the [prerequisites](#preq) step, issue a `server-create` command for each name to add the server:

+	$ designate server-create --name ns1.example.com.

+For example :

+For the HP Helion QA DynECT account:

+	designate server-create --name ns1.p13.dynect.net.